johnbcodes/rust-quote-editor/README.md

 * [Tailwind](https://tailwindcss.com/)
 * Other important crates

-Due to the motivations above and a lack of time there were some non-goals that resulted in some features of the tutorial being left out:
+Due to the motivations above and a lack of time some features of the tutorial were left out:

 * Broadcasting with WebSockets (Chapter 5)
 * Security (Chapter 6)

 Additionally, there were some other features and integral parts of Rails that haven't been replicated yet:

-* The look and feel deviates from [demo](https://www.hotrails.dev/quotes) because the author has made some UI enhancements
+* The look and feel deviates from [demo](https://www.hotrails.dev/quotes) because the author has made some UI enhancements that are not in the tutorial
 * Viewports less than tablet sizing
 * "to_sentence" on ValidationErrors struct for flash message
 * Only add border color to fields with errors